matejonnet/ceylon-openshift/README.md

     git commit -a -m"My changes to sample." git push origin master

-Run.ceylon is the entry point for all request to your application.
+Run.ceylon is an entry point for all request to your application.
 It must implement service method:

     shared void service(HttpServletRequest req, HttpServletResponse resp)

-If you rename entry class it or move it to different package, you need to update configuration to point to your class.
+If you rename entry class or move it to different package, you need to update configuration to point to your class.

 Entry point configuration *ceylon-main-module* and *ceylon-main-runnable* is located in *standalone.xml* under *.openshift/config*

 *Note!
 Servlet implmentatin is experimental and can be changed or even removed in the future.*